kalluwa/tool_for_depthmap/README.md

-This is a tool for displaying voxel data( extract point cloud, simple volume rendering, pca), and you can get depth map from this 3 main axis view.
+This is a tool for displaying voxel data( extract point cloud, simple volume rendering, pca), and you can get depth map from 3 main axis.

 #require:
 Qt5[change your vc++ directories in vs2010/12/13...]